FARMERS will get tips on off-grid energy production at a unique forum in Hamilton, Victoria, next week.

 Within the context of the increasing costs of traditional energy options and issues with local energy security, SW Energy Options is holding the forum to raises awareness and generate publicity about the current state of the energy market, what is happening and what renewable energy innovations are coming.

-“There is this view that certain people push that renewable energy is flaky and unreliable, and it is turning people, when in fact it has way more potential than that and we just want to get some people to tell their stories of what they are doing,” Mr Frawley said.
+“There is this view that certain people push that renewable energy is flaky and unreliable, and it is turning people off, when in fact it has way more potential than that and we just want to get some people to tell their stories about what they are doing and understand how this works and what’s coming,” Mr Frawley said.

 “There is a lot of interest in this and if we can get some information out and people start asking more questions then it might help everybody.”